adamchalmers/adamchalmers.github.io/resume.md

 Worked on Google Drive for Android, adding support for Chromecast playback of video, audio and images.
 Heavy use of Java and the Android stack.

 ### Software Engineering Intern, Google (2013)
 Two internships with Network Tools team.
 Made software to monitor and visualise Google’s production network.
 Heavy use of Go, Python and Javascript (including Google’s Closure library).
+Software deployed and still in use by internal teams years later.

+### Software Engineer, SeeThrough Studios (2011 - 2012)
+Worked on two games for a Sydney video games startup - Particulars (released on Steam in 2014) and Flatland: Fallen Angle (released for free online in 2012).
+Worked closely with designers, artists and management to build games in Unity 3D with C#.

 ### Tutor, University of Sydney & University of Technology Sydney (2012 - 2016)
 Taught junior and senior IT units including Algorithms, Data Structures, Databases, Formal Languages and Logic, Project Management, Introduction to Programming, Practical Network Security.